 The scenario described above is, unfortunately, quite common.
 In 2015, there were approximately 415,000 police-reported accidents involving commercial big rigs and tractor-trailers, and 3,598 resulted in deaths, while 83,000 wrecks resulted in serious injuries, according to the Federal Motor Carrier Safety Administration.
 That is, 86,598 lives are affected by serious trucking accidents.Causes of Trucking Accidents

 There are many reasons why commercial trucks collide with sedans, SUVs, pickup trucks, and so forth.
 Below is a brief summation of some of the most common causes of tractor-trailer wrecks:

 - Fatigue – big rig operators are typically on roads and highways for long periods.
 If they fail to take breaks between shifts, they are taxing their bodies to the point where they could fall asleep behind the wheel, causing a drowsy driving wreck.

 - Careless or reckless operators – given the size of tractor-trailers, there is little room for error.
 That is why commercial truck operators must take and pass rigorous driving tests and qualify for a commercial driver’s license.
 Despite all of this, there are instances where big-rig operators throw caution to the wind and engage in speeding, aggressive driving, ignoring blind spots, tailgating, and changing lanes improperly.

 - Intoxicated operators – Some commercial truck operators drink alcohol or take drugs while driving, which slows their reaction time and other vital motor skills.

 - Distracted big rig operators – texting and driving has become a nationwide safety epidemic for all drivers.
 When a commercial truck operator is on their cell phone texting and driving, the risk of causing a major wreck increases exponentially.

 - Inadequate training - Driving a commercial truck requires skill and experience.
-Operators are supposed to gain experience through the training offered by their employer.
+Operators are supposed to gain experience through the training offered by their employers.
 If a truck driver is not trained properly, they may not know how to react to inclement weather, busy roadways, or equipment issues.